 Tart cherries are a natural source of melatonin, the sleep-promoting hormone.
 After eating tart cherries, melatonin levels rise significantly in test subjects.
 And studies show that this increase in melatonin translates into improved sleep.

 In one study, 20 participants were given either placebo or 30 ml of concentrated tart cherry juice within 30 minutes of waking and 30 minutes before bed each day.
-The cherry group saw significant increases in time spent in bed, total sleep time, and total sleep efficiency.
+The tart cherry juice group saw significant increases in time spent in bed, total sleep time, and total sleep efficiency.
 People who drank cherry juice slept an average of 39 minutes longer than those drinking placebo.

 In another study, people with insomnia drank two 8-ounce servings of tart cherry juice in the morning and the same before bed for two weeks.
 Scores for insomnia severity were significantly reduced after supplementation.